Forager Training Program

 Make sure to read the Horn Farm Center’s Cancellation and Refund Policy before registering.

-• Limited sliding scale options are available to lower the program cost for eligible participants.
-See the program registration page for more details (coming soon).
+Sliding scale options are available to lower the program cost for eligible participants:

-• Outdoor learning: Barring severely inclement weather, most classes will take place primarily outdoors.
-Please check the weather in advance and come prepared for rain, humidity, and other conditions of the season.
+Outdoor Learning: Barring severely inclement weather, most classes will take place primarily outdoors.
+Please check the weather in advance and come prepared for rain, humidity, mud, and other conditions of the season.
+While most classes take place on flat terrain, there will be some uphill walking and moderate hiking during field trips.

-• Extracurricular Practice: While this program meets weekly, studying plant identification, ecological knowledge, and foraging is like studying a language.
+Extracurricular Practice: While this program meets weekly, learning to forage is like studying a language.
 It requires time, repetition, humility, and an ongoing commitment to self-study.
 We don’t assign official “homework” week to week, but do encourage students to practice what they’ve learned and hone their skills between classes to truly reap the benefits of the training program.
 Shared resources and supplementary readings are offered for optional engagement throughout the program.

 About the Instructors: